Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles

-First, the input state does not precisely match the nearest-neighbor state in the table.
-Second, the fluctuations in the detected $\kappa$ due to unknown external noise can result in constraint fluctuations, potentially leading to instability of the controlled system.
+First, the input state does not precisely match the nearest-neighbor state in the look-up table.
+Second, fluctuations caused in the detected $\kappa$ value by unknown external noise can result in constraint fluctuations, potentially leading to instability of the controlled system.
 As described in Sec.
-III-C, these problems are mitigated in this study by using the interpolation algorithm to compute improved tightened constraints.
+III-C, these problems are mitigated in the present study by using the proposed interpolation algorithm to compute improved tightened constraints.